Click on graphic to enter the Maya Ruins website

-Maya civilization developed and flourished in Central America beginning in the Pre-Classic era (300 BC - 250 AD) and continuing on into the Late Classic (600 AD - 900 AD).
-The Post Classic is dated from 900 AD up until about 1500 AD when the Spanish conquistadores & Franciscan friars arrived around 1564.
+Maya civilization developed and flourished in Central America beginning in the Pre-Classic era (300 BC - 250 AD) and continued on through the Late Classic (600 AD - 900 AD) and into the Post Classic (from 900 AD until about 1500 AD) when the Spanish conquistadores & Franciscan friars arrived in 1564.

 Please click on the image for an interactive map linking to photos of the twenty-eight ancient city-states covered by this website.
 Please enjoy your visit!